OC Walk

 Program Background

 The Orange County Transportation Authority (OCTA), in partnership with the Orange County Health Care Agency (OCHCA), completed the Safe Routes to School Action Plan (SRTS AP) in 2021.
 The SRTS AP outlines initial goals, strategies, and actions to create and manage a countywide SRTS program.
 Through this process, the agencies jointly developed and supported a recommendation to establish a countywide SRTS program to support schools in need of SRTS programming.
-In Fall 2023, OCTA and OCHCA established a SRTS program in Orange County, continuing both agencies partnership.
-The SRTS AP also included the establishment of a Stakeholder Committee that will “serve as a resource to program staff and will play a central role in actively promoting and implementing this Action Plan.”
-Committee members will cultivate relationships to foster collaboration in the SRTS community, which continues to build a culture of safety for the Countywide SRTS program along with OCTA’s Next STEP (Safe Transportation Education Program) and Orange County Health Care Agency’s (OCHCA) Injury Prevention for SRTS and future programs.
+The Orange County Safe Routes to School (SRTS) program was established in Fall 2023.
+As part of the SRTS Action Plan, a Stakeholder Committee was also created to serve as a resource to program staff and to play a central role in promoting and implementing the plan.
+Committee members build relationships and encourage collaboration within the SRTS community, helping to strengthen a culture of safety across the countywide program.

 How to Start a Safe Routes to School Program at Your School